-Amber Alert issued for 1-year-old boy in North Carolina
+Amber Alert issued for 1-year-old boy in North Carolina canceled

 WAYNESVILLE, N.C. — An Amber Alert has been issued for an abducted 1-year-old boy in North Carolina, according to a news release from the North Carolina Department of Public Safety.

-Note: Update: The North Carolina Department of Public Safety said at 10:29 p.m.
-Thursday the Amber Alert has been canceled.